Perturbing the Derivative: Doubly Wild Refitting for Model-Free Evaluation of Opaque Machine Learning Predictors: Statistical Guarantees

-Finally, putting Theorem \ref{thm:fixed_design} and Theorem \ref{thm:fixed_design} together, we achieve an efficient algorithm for bounding the excess risk of any black-box machine learning or deep learning algorithm with rigorous statistical guarantees under the fixed design setting.
+Therefore, we finally achieve an efficient refitting procedure for bounding the excess risk of any machine learning algorithm with rigorous statistical guarantees under the fixed design setting.
+Treating the procedure as a black-box,our method fully utilizes the single dataset and does not depend on the concrete training architecture.